2019 K-1 Air Base attack

 A rocket attack was carried out on the K-1 Air Base in Kirkuk province in Iraq on 27 December 2019.
+Who carried out the attack has not been conclusively determined.
 The air base was one of many Iraqi military bases that host Operation Inherent Resolve (OIR) personnel and, according to the coalition, was attacked by more than 30 rockets.
 The attack occurred during the 2019–2021 Persian Gulf crisis and preceded a series of events that eventually brought Iran and the United States to the brink of open conflict.

 Casualties

 According to Iraqi Brigadier General Ahmed Adnan, the chief of intelligence for the federal police at K-1, three rockets fell on the Iraqi side of the K-1 base, one on the perimeter fence and about seven on the American side.
 At least one hit a munitions store on the American side, causing a large secondary explosion.
 The rocket attack killed an American civilian contractor and injured four U.S. service members and two Iraqi security forces personnel.
 Few of the details of the attack were immediately made available and the names of other American military service members wounded in the attack were undisclosed, according to The New York Times.

 The American contractor that was killed, an Iraqi-American named Nawres Waleed Hamid from Sacramento, California, worked at the base as a linguist under the company Valiant Integrated Services.
 Valiant Integrated Services paid for his funeral and burial at the Greater Sacramento Muslim Cemetery, which took place on 4 January 2020, the day after his body was returned to the United States.